Fair item allocation: Allocation to groups

 In this variant, bundles are given not to individual agents but to groups of agents.
 Common use-cases are: dividing inheritance among families, or dividing facilities among departments in a university.
 All agents in the same group consume the same bundle, though they may value it differently.
 The classic item allocation setting corresponds to the special case in which all groups are singletons.

 With groups, it may be impossible to guarantee unanimous fairness (fairness in the eyes of all agents in each group), so it is often relaxed to democratic fairness (fairness in the eyes of e.g. at least half the agents in each group).

+Allocation of public goods

+In this variant, each item provides utility not only to a single agent but to all agents.
+Different agents may attribute different utilities to the same item.
+The group has to choose a subset of items satisfying some constraints, for example: